Robbie Grossman Player Props: Rangers vs. Mariners

 - TV Channel: BSSW

 Looking to place a prop bet on Robbie Grossman?
-Check out what's available at BetMGM and sign up with this link!
+Check out what's available at BetMGM and use bonus code "GNPLAY" when you sign up with this link!

 Robbie Grossman At The Plate

-- Grossman is batting .240 with six doubles, six home runs and 19 walks.
+- Grossman is hitting .241 with six doubles, six home runs and 19 walks.

-- Grossman has picked up a hit in 64.6% of his 48 games this season, with multiple hits in 16.7% of them.
+- Grossman has reached base via a hit in 32 games this season (of 49 played), and had multiple hits in eight of those games.

+- Looking at the 49 games he has played this season, he's went deep in six of them (12.2%), and in 3% of his trips to the dish.

+- Grossman has driven home a run in 16 games this season (32.7%), including more than one RBI in 16.3% of his games and producing three or more of his team's runs on four occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.